Scam messages have been sent out in the Tax Administration’s name. Read more about scams.

 Examples of situations where you do not receive the refund in your bank account:

-- Read more about refunds of self-assessed taxes
+Read more about the use of refunds

 Money orders